alyst/HierarchicalHotNet.jl/docs/src/utils.md

 # [Partitions](@id partition)

-`Partition` is an efficient way to store multiple vectors of elements.
+`Partition` type provides an efficient container for storing multiple vectors of elements.
-The advantage over `Vector{Vector{T}}` is that internally it uses the single container to store the elements of all its parts.
+The advantage over `Vector{Vector{T}}` is that internally it uses single `Vector{T}` to store the elements of all of its parts.
 The disadvantage is that it doesn't support adding or removing elements to/from arbitrary part, only the last part could be modified.
 `Partition` supports iterator interface for iterating over its parts as